WaleedMAqsood/xUnitPlayGround/README.md

 Experimenting and documenting sharing test context and dependencies in xUNit to have a better understanding.

-Next Technologies will be
+Next Technologies I will be experimenting with are
+- IhttpClientFactory
 - Moq
-- IhttpClientFactory

 I have three Folders documenting each of the following: